aws/karpenter-provider-aws/website/content/en/docs/launch-templates.md

 ## Introduction

 Karpenter follows existing AWS patterns for customizing the base image of instances.
-More specifically, Karpenter uses EC2 launch templates.
+More specifically, Karpenter uses [EC2 launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html).
 Launch templates may specify many values.
 The pivotal value is the base image (AMI).
 Launch templates further specify many parameters related to networking, authorization, instance type, and more.

+This guide describes requirements for using launch templates with Karpenter, and includes an example procedure.

-## Launch Template Configuration
+## Launch Template Requirements

 ### AMI